-\Bonus point in any case will only apply to those with a final grade lower than C.
+\Bonus point in any case will only apply to those with a final grade lower than C. GENERAL GUIDELINES

-GENERAL GUIDELINES

 - Plan on spending at least 6 hours outside of class to study the material and to work on homework assignments, and lab experiments.
 Do not wait until the last day to start working on your assignment, or prepare for the exam. - Read the course material before coming to class. - Utilize the office hours throughout the semester to seek explanations from the instructor. - In engineering, neatness is a must, not a luxury.
-Be advised that you will be penalized for lack of neatness. - You are strongly encouraged to study in group.
-You must choose different partner for the lab experiments.
+Be advised that you will be penalized for lack of neatness. - You are strongly encouraged to study in group. - Generative AI can assist with understanding theories but approach its answers with caution.
+Do not rely on AI for hardware design or homework, as it may provide incorrect information, and you will be responsible for any resulting penalties.